 Labor Code section 6311 presently precludes retaliation against employees who refuse to work in unsafe work environments.
-This bill would expand these protections from the current "employment in household domestic service" to "domestic work employees" (as defined).
-Status: Passed the Assembly with strong bipartisan support and is pending in the Senate Labor Committee.
+This bill would expand these protections from the current "employment in household domestic service" to include every person required or directed by an employer to engage in any employment or go to work or be at any time any place of employment, and includes a person employed for household domestic services.

+Status: Passed the Assembly with strong bipartisan support and is pending in the Senate Appropriations Committee.